CatchemAL/CatchemAlphaZero/README.md

 </div><br/>

 To train the neural network, the network learns through self-play.
 The steps are:
-1. play a game against itself relying on MCTS and the neural network
+1. Play a game against itself relying on MCTS and the neural network
-2. at each step, improve the current policy via MCTS - MCTS is a policy improvement operator
+2. At each step, improve the current policy via MCTS - MCTS is a policy improvement operator
 3. Record the outcome of the match after the game is played to completion
 4. Play 100s of matches and batch the results together
 5. train the neural network against the match results.
 In particular, learn an improved policy based on the MCTS.
 Additionally, improve the network's evaluation function by assigning a score {-1, 0, +1} to **each state** depnding upon the final outcome.